kiesraad/abacus/backend/fuzz/README.md

 Here, `NEW` indicates that a new code path has been triggered, and `REDUCE` indicates a previously covered code path has been triggered with a shorter input.
 The `pulse` is a periodic status update.

+Fuzzers never give hard guarantees on the correctness of software, but they are quite good at finding bugs.
 If the fuzzer has found a problem, it will exit and print the error.
 The error message will contain which unexpected transition took place.
-If after a few minutes the fuzzer has not found any problems we can be fairly certain the data entry system matches the state machine described in the fuzz test.
+If after a few minutes the fuzzer stops finding new paths and has not found any problems we can be fairly certain the data entry system matches the state machine described in the fuzz test.
+Terminate the process manually when you feel like this is the case.

 ### Checking the fuzz test coverage

-To check the coverage of the fuzzer, we can use the `fuzz coverage` command.
+To gain some insight in what the fuzzer has actually tested, we can check the coverage of the fuzzer using the `fuzz coverage` command.
 For this you need the `llvm-tools-preview` tools, which can be installed using:

 ```